thanwinnikki/tp/docs/DeveloperGuide.md

     * 2b1.
 ThunderCat announces that the task already exists.
     * 2b2.
 User starts again from step 2.

+**Use case: UC06 - Add a new Group**

+**MSS**
+1  User enters the group name and description to be added.
+2. ThunderCat announces that the group is successfully created.
+   Use case ends.

+**Extensions**
+* 1a.
+ThunderCat detects an error in the entered command.
+    * 1a1.
+ThunderCat announces that the command format is wrong and shows an example of the correct format.
+    * 1a2.
+User starts again from step 1.
+* 1b.
+ThunderCat detects that the group already exists in the application.
+    * 1b1.
+ThunderCat announces that the group already exists.
+    * 1b2.
+User starts again from step 1.

 ### Non-Functional Requirements